 The LTIP authorizes us to grant a mixture of restricted Common Stock, non-qualified stock options and incentive stock options.
-Annual grant targets as a percentage of base salary for the NEOs other than the CEO historically range from 10% to 100%.
+Annual grant targets as a percentage of base salary for the NEOs other than the Executive Chairman and CEO historically range from 10% to 100%.
 The LTIP is designed to promote long-term ownership of the Company's Common Stock as a component of our overall compensation program, as noted above.

-Actual grants for NEOs other than the CEO are recommended based on performance as evaluated by the CEO and approved by the ECC.
-The CEO's recommendation for each NEO is based on her evaluation of how the NEO contributed to the financial performance of the Company for the year just completed and her assessment of continued performance in future years.
-CEO grants are determined as described below.
+Actual grants for NEOs other than the Executive Chairman and CEO are recommended based on performance as evaluated by the Executive Chairman and CEO and approved by the ECC.
+The Executive Chairman's recommendation for each NEO is based on her assessment of the NEO's contribution to the financial performance of the Company in future years.
+Executive Chairman and CEO grants are or will be determined as described below.
 Restricted Common Stock grants vest 100% after a three-year period.
 There is no partial vesting.
-The executive must remain an employee for three years after the grant date for the award to vest.
+The executive must remain an employee for three years after the grant date for the award to vest, unless otherwise approved by the ECC.
+In 2015, the ECC allowed for Mr. Schmidt's 2015 stock award to fully vest after his retirement from the Company.